-Brookfield Owners Association contracts day to day association management out to Certified Management of Austin.
+Brookfield Owners Association contracts day to day association management out to Goodwin and Company.

 All decisions made for the Association are made by the Board of Directors.
-It is the Board of Directors and the Management Agreement between Certified Management of Austin and the Association, that guides the actions of our association manager and the other staff members involved in the oversight of our community.
+It is the Board of Directors and the Management Agreement between Goodwin and Company and the Association, that guides the actions of our association manager and the other staff members involved in the oversight of our community.
 Listed below are many of the tasks performed on a regular basis for the Association.

 • Maintain Owner Records/Roster for all homes within the Association – this includes the update of homes sold as information is provided by the Title Company.